ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 ibmcloud plugin install app-configuration
 ```
 {: pre}

+To run IBM Cloud App Configuration commands, use ibmcloud app-configuration or ibmcloud ac.
+{: note}

 You're notified on the command line when updates to the {{site.data.keyword.cloud_notm}} CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running `ibmcloud plugin list`.
 {: tip}